rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/Policyprofile_general.png)

-Go to the **Access Policies** tab.
+Navigate to the **Access Policies** tab.
 Here you can define the Vlan name or Vlan ID for the SSID, in this case we will use the Vlan name "Clients" that will be later defined in the Flex Profile.

 ![](/images/Policyprofile_access.png)